chenmliu/Planner/README.md

 ## Local development

 Open appsettings.json file, and provide the value for `DB_CONNECTION_STRING` setting.
-The connection string for the "Tahoma" SQL Database can be found in the Azure portal.
+You can find the connection string for the "Tahoma" SQL Database in the Azure portal, and replace the `{your_password}` placeholder with the password shared separately.

+Make sure to undo the changes to this file before checking in code changes.

 ## Folder structure

+Controllers folder defines the operations (e.g.: CRUD - Create, Read, Update, Delete) for the various entities (e.g.: hiker, trip).

+Models folder has the data structure for the SQL database table (e.g.: `Hiker`), and their corresponding model for the view (e.g.: `HikerViewModel`).

+Scripts folder has the SQL scripts for creating the database tables, and populating them with some sample values.
+They have been executed against the SQL database, and can be re-run manually to roll back to the initial state.

+Views folder has the web pages.

+`PlannerDbContext` has the connection to the SQL database.

 ```
 Planner/